Best Pet Insurance for Puli (2026 Plans & Costs)

 When to Upgrade or Switch Puli Insurance

 Insurance needs for Puli evolve across their 10-15 years lifespan, and periodic policy reviews ensure coverage keeps pace.
 Review your Puli's policy annually during renewal, comparing current premiums, deductibles, and coverage limits against competing options.
 Key triggers for policy changes include: diagnosis of a new chronic condition (verify the current policy covers ongoing treatment), significant premium increases exceeding 15-20% year-over-year, changes in your financial situation affecting deductible tolerance, or your veterinarian recommending specialist care not covered by your current plan.
 When switching insurers, be aware that conditions diagnosed under the previous policy may be classified as pre-existing by the new provider.
-For Puli with established health histories involving Orthopedic Conditions, maintaining continuous coverage with a single insurer often provides the strongest protection against coverage gaps.
+For Puli with established health histories involving hip and joint issues, maintaining continuous coverage with a single insurer often provides the strongest protection against coverage gaps.